anthonylopes54/Workout-Tracker/README.md

 and repopulating it.
 The *populatedList* map is used to bind the workouts associated with the workout list to the JList.
 The key value serves as an index for each workout in the list (i.e., it stores the position of the workout in the JList).
 This was used to help implement the item selection functionality in the JList.
-The method *createListSelectFunctionality* finds the last selected object and returns that objects index within the JList.
+The method *createListSelectFunctionality* finds the last selected object and returns that object's index within the JList.
 I then take that index and find its associated workout using the map.
 This allows the program to perform specific functions with the last selected object in the JList.

 ### Phase 4: Task 3

-One spot in my code where there was not enough cohesion was in the *Read* and *Write* Classes.
-All the applications functionality for both reading and writing was located in these classes.
+One spot in my code where there was not enough cohesion was in the *Read* and *Write* classes.
+All the application's functionality for both reading and writing was located in these classes.
 To improve cohesion, I implemented *save* and *read* methods in the *Workout* and *Exercise* classes.
 Now, the *Write* class specifically writes a given object to file and calls on *Workout.save* to encode the workout objects into JSON.
-This method in turn, calls on *Exercise.save* to save the given exercise objects within the workouts list of exercises.
-This improves cohesion because the *Read*, *Write*, *Workout*, and *Exercise* classes are now responsible for one thing (e.g., the write class is responsible for writing an object to file, the Workout class is responsible for encoding a workout into JSON, etc.).
+This method in turn, calls on *Exercise.save* to save the given exercise objects within each workout's list of exercises.
+This improves cohesion because the *Read*, *Write*, *Workout*, and *Exercise* classes are now responsible for functionality pertaining to their own respective responsibilities (e.g., the write class is responsible for writing an object to file, the Workout class is responsible for encoding a workout into JSON, etc.).
 The *Read* class functions in a similar way.

-Another spot in my code where there was not enough cohesion was in the Exercise class.
-The exercise class contained a list of notes and all the functionality pertaining to these notes was living inside the *Exercise* class.
-To fix this, I made a new *Note* class and the Exercise Class now has a list of Note objects.
-Furthermore, I implemented read and save function as well as any associated methods to the *Note* class.
-In the future, if I would like to add more functionality to the Notes (e.g., different types of notes), I am in a better position to do so.
+Another spot in my code where there was not enough cohesion was in the *Exercise* class.
+The *Exercise* class contained a list of notes and all the functionality pertaining to these notes was living inside the *Exercise* class.
+To fix this, I made a new *Note* class and the *Exercise* class now has a list of Note objects.
+Furthermore, I implemented *read* and *save* methods as well as any other methods associated with the *Note* class.
+In the future, if I would like to add more functionality to the notes (e.g., different types of notes) or have more classes use notes (e.g., have notes for workouts AND exercises instead of just exercises), I am in a better position to do so because of this improved cohesion.